DavidRemo/COVID-Portfolio-Project/README.md

 # COVID-Portfolio-Project

-This Repository holds an analysis on Covid Data.
+This Repository holds an analysis on Covid Data.<br />
 I've implemented data exploration using SQL and data visualization using Tableu.

 ### Skills used